The 28 Very Best Views in Greece to Add to Your Itinerary

 the view of Athens cityscape from the top of mount lycabettus

 The view of Athens from the Acropolis is one of Greece’s most breathtaking sights.
-Standing at the top of the Acropolis hill, you are rewarded with a panoramic view of the cityscape of Athens.
+Standing at the top of the Acropolis hill, you are rewarded with one of the best views in Greece – a panoramic view of the cityscape of Athens.

 The view includes sites such as the Temple of Olympian Zeus, the ancient Agora, and the Lycabettus Hill.